Surgical Negligence Claims

 No Win, No Fee

-We offer a No Win, No Fee* service on all our claims - each claim is assessed on its merits with the information provided, which aids us to determine its likely success rate.
+The solicitors we work with offer a No Win, No Fee* service on all claims - each claim is assessed on its merits with the information provided, which aids us to determine its likely success rate.
 This takes the risk away from you.

 Expert, Friendly Solicitors

 The solicitors we work with are experts in securing compensation no matter the level of negligence.